The Brewery BlocksPortland, Oregon

-- The Gerding Theater, which was the first building on the National Register of Historic Places to achieve LEED Platinum rating
+The Gerding Theater, which was the first building on the National Register of Historic Places to achieve LEED Platinum rating.

-- A chilled water system at Block 1 (atop Whole Foods Market) that provides water for air conditioning and heating for all seven buildings
+A chilled water system at Block 1 (atop Whole Foods Market) that provides water for air conditioning and heating for all seven buildings.

-The preservation of the original "smokestack" as an icon for the neighborhood
+The preservation of the original "smokestack" as an icon for the neighborhood.

-The Brewery Blocks contain 1.5 million sq. feet of urban retail / class-A office space, residential housing and three levels of underground parking in the heart of the city.
+The Brewery Blocks contain 1.5 million square feet of urban retail / class-A office space, residential housing and three levels of underground parking in the heart of the city.
 The historic preservation has transformed the area into a vibrant urban neighborhood and increased retail and commercial activity.

 The design is faithful to both the industrial character of the former brewery and the modern Pearl District, with a combination of sustainable offices, urban housing, art galleries and smart transportation.
-GBD continues to call the Brewery Blocks home, occupying more than 15,000 sq. feet within the original Brewhouse building.
+GBD continues to call the Brewery Blocks home, occupying more than 15,000 square feet within the original Brewhouse building.

-- Six USGBC LEED-certified projects: 1 Platinum, 4 Gold, 1 Silver
+Six USGBC LEED-certified projects: 1 Platinum, 4 Gold, 1 Silver